Frankie Dettori

-Lanfranco Dettori MBE ([laɱˈfraŋko detˈtoːri]; born 15 December 1970), better known as Frankie Dettori, is an Italian horse racing jockey based in the United Kingdom.
-Dettori has been British flat racing Champion Jockey three times and has ridden the winners of more than 500 Group races.
-This includes 20 winners of the English classics.
-His most celebrated achievement was riding all seven winners on British Festival of racing Day at Ascot Racecourse in 1996.
-He is the son of the Sardinian jockey Gianfranco Dettori, who was a prolific winner in Italy.
-He was described by the late Lester Piggott as the best jockey currently riding.
+Lanfranco "Frankie" Dettori MBE ([laɱˈfraŋko detˈtoːri]; born 15 December 1970), is an Italian jockey who was based in England for a career spanning over 35 years.
+He was British flat racing Champion Jockey three times (1994, 1995 and 2004) and rode the winners of 287 Group 1 races including 23 winners of the British Classic Races.
+His most celebrated achievement was riding all seven winners on British Festival of Racing Day at Ascot Racecourse on 28 September 1996.